-In a country that the media is filled with negativity and what MPs are doing every weekday, it is easy to be drowned in all this content and miss opportunities available.
+In a country where the media is filled with negativity and what MPs are doing every weekday, it is easy to be drowned in all this content and miss opportunities available.
 I am definitely in the camp, my social media feed is filled with so and so is dating nani, therefore, when I get a chance to get something positive or something that’ll impact my life I grab it with open arms and I thought it’ll be nice I share the same with you.

 Let me give you a back story and why I’m writing to share this message with you.

 From the top, I am a nineteen-year-old teenager, living in Kariobangi.
 I dropped out of school at Form 3 after I got pregnant, I see you say the earth is hard for me it was a new level hard.
 As a young unmarried mother, living with a single aunt who takes care of my son and me.
 She sells boiled maize for a living to keep us going.
 I have been vulnerable to social stigma due to my choices and there’s a feeling of shame and the discrimination keeps eating me.
 Top all that up with tough economic times, I can only focus on raising my 1-year-old son because there’s nothing to look forward to.

 You imagined it right, being a form 3 dropped out in a country filled with unemployed graduates.
 The idea of applying for a job is a far fetched dream for me, you know.
 I mean how can I even can?
 My options for the future are limited to either getting married mostly to older men (it is weird nowadays that even the older men don’t want to be with a single mother, trust me I tried) for a sense of security or piecing together odd jobs so I could sustain my son and me and to some extent my aunt.